Mike Haffner (politician)

-Mike Haffner is an American politician and businessman serving as a member of the Missouri House of Representatives from the 55th district.
-Elected in November 2018, he assumed office in 2019.
+Mike Haffner is an American politician and businessman who served as a member of the Missouri House of Representatives from 2019 to 2025, representing the 55th district.
+He was first elected in November 2018.

 Education

 Haffner earned a Bachelor of Business Administration with an emphasis in accounting from Cleveland State University and a Master of Science in national security and strategic studies from the Naval War College.

 Career

 Haffner served as a pilot in the United States Navy before his retirement.
 During his career, Haffner was a commanding officer of an McDonnell Douglas F/A-18 Hornet and led combat air patrols over New York City after the September 11 attacks.
 Since retiring from the Navy, Haffner has operated a Christmas tree farm.
 He was elected to the Missouri House of Representatives in November 2018 and assumed office in 2019.
-Haffner is chair of the House Agriculture Committee and vice chair of the House Elementary and Secondary Education Committee.
+Haffner was chair of the House Agriculture Committee and vice chair of the House Elementary and Secondary Education Committee.